awsdocs/aws-snowball-developer-guide/doc_source/using-fileinterface.md

-# Transferring Files to AWS Snowball Edge Using the File Interface<a name="using-fileinterface"></a>
+# Transferring Files to Snowball Edge devices using the File Interface<a name="using-fileinterface"></a>

 Following, you can find information about using the file interface for the AWS Snowball Edge device\.
 Using this file interface, you can drag and drop files from your computer into Amazon S3 buckets on the Snowball Edge device\.